manoa311/manoa311.github.io/index.md

 - Create "My Tickets" tab for tickets that the user is following and the tickets that the user owns

 Advanced features:
-Email alerts will be sent out for unresolved tickets (on some schedule?
+- Email alerts will be sent out for unresolved tickets (on some schedule?
 Based on severity level?
 Alert after 30 days if mild/Alert after a week if critical?) until they are resolved.
-Create a geo-map of all of the tickets mapped out, for example:
+- Create a geo-map of all of the tickets mapped out

+Contact Us:
+- Joaquin Torres (jftorres@hawaii.edu)
+- Nolan Puletasi ()
+- Michael Kurihara ()
+- Jason Malignon ()